Knowing how much voltage is across a resistor in a circuit is likely to be confusing when first studying electronics.

 Diode (voltage) drops:

 Less well explained to those starting to learn electronics, is the voltage drops that come with semiconductors and how they affect the voltage across resistors.
+It is important to understand voltage drops.

 Other than conducting or not, they have almost no control over how much current flows through them once a certain voltage is across them.
 A resistor is commonly used in series with various diodes to limit the current through them to a safe level.
 When used as such, the resistor is referred to as a protective, or current limiting resistor.